BozarthPrime/Extra-Life-Tracker/docs/widgets/participant-goal.md

 1. Go to [extra-life.org](https://www.extra-life.org/)
 2. Log in to your
 3. Click "Your Page" in the top bar of the page
 4. Copy the Participant ID out of the address bar.
-It is the number after "participantID" and should be at the end of the address.
+It is either the name after `/participants/` or the number after "participantID" and should be at the end of the address.
 See example image

 ![Get-Participant-ID](../images/where-to-find-your-id.png)